Precision-Agriculture/scarecro/configs/carriers/carrier_configuration.md

 And, depending on functionality, have one or more of these functions

-send() - a function that takes in a list of addresses (and an optional list of entry ids), grabs the messages corresponding to those addresses (optionally filtered by entry id), and sends them.
+send() - a function that takes in a list of addresses, the duration, (and an optional list of entry ids), grabs the messages corresponding to those addresses (optionally filtered by entry id), and sends them.

-receive() - a function that takes in the address(es) names, and is able to recieve the message(s) and package it before placing into the message table
+receive() - a function that takes in the address(es) names, duration, and is able to recieve the message(s) and package it before placing into the message table